bio-ontology-research-group/DL2Vec/DL2vec/readme.md

 If you find our work useful, please cite: <br>
 @article{chen2020predicting,
-  title={Predicting candidate genes from phenotypes, functions, and anatomical site of expression}, author={Chen, Jun and Althagafi, Azza Th and Hoehndorf, Robert}, year={2020}, publisher={Cold Spring Harbor Laboratory}
+  title={Predicting candidate genes from phenotypes, functions, and anatomical site of expression}, author={Chen, Jun and Althagafi, Azza and Hoehndorf, Robert}, year={2020}, publisher={Cold Spring Harbor Laboratory}
 }